2,100 Asanas: Reception

-The book received a negative review from Yoga Journal.
+Yoga Journal reviewed the book.
 It reported Lacerda as saying that he had catalogued 8.4 million yoga poses mentioned in Hatha Yoga Pradipika, and that they had been revealed to him in a dream.
 He stated that 2,100 Asanas was the first edition, and that he was working on a second edition, to be called 50,000 Asanas.
 The article noted that Dharma Mittra's 1984 chart of 908 Asanas had, until Lacerda's book, been the measure of all the yoga poses that existed.

 The Washington Post calls it a "glossy, handsome coffee-table book", and so large as to be "either inspiring or totally daunting".
 It writes that the asanas range from "extremely simple" to "complicated and extreme" with lengthy names in English and Sanskrit.

 2,100 Asanas appeared in the health and fitness bestseller lists of the Toronto Star, the American Booksellers Association, and The New York Times, all in December 2015.